 Barry King is the pastor of Dunstable Baptist Church and the General Secretary of Grace Baptist Partnership in the United Kingdom.
-He and his wife Frances along with their children have served there for over ten years.
+He and his wife Frances along with their children have served there for over twenty years.
 The mission of GBP is to grow leaders, plant churches and reach nations by assisting churches in the planting of more churches.
-So far there are nine churches in the partnership with opportunities to add more.
+So far there are more than twenty churches in the partnership with opportunities to add more.

 Update (from "Faint Yet Pursuing", Grace Baptist Partnership Month of Prayer and Giving, March 2022):